4.2 Fixed value and fixed gradient

 condition,1 is the first type of boundary condition, where

-the boundary value is specified.
+is specified.
 For example, at an inlet patch, we might specify a temperature

 K of the fluid flowing into the domain.